wavefrontHQ/docs/pages/doc/tracing_apdex.md

 The Apdex score varies from 0 to 1.
 * If the score is 0, all the requests of the service did not satisfy the response time threshold (T) you defined.
-* If the score is 1, all the requests of the service satisfied the T.
+* If the score is 1, all the requests of the service satisfy T.

 Wavefront uses the Apdex score range given below to help you understand how your service is performing: